protagolabs/Netmind-examples/README.md

 # install Netmind-AI with Tensorflow
-cd tensorflow
-bash conda_install.sh (optional)
-bash tf_install.sh
-# you need to add the cuda to environment, please check the ReadMe.md in "tensorflow" subdir
+# Please check the ReadMe.md in "tensorflow" subdir